 After connecting the device to a computer through USB, the green LED should turn on and not change.
 The orange LED will blink and then, after some seconds, it will stay on for about 30 seconds.
 After that, it will turn off and, on the available WiFi connections of your computer, you should be able to see a new network called LinkIt_Smart_7688_XXXXXX, where XXXXXX will differ from device to device because it corresponds to the MAC address .
 Check figure 1 for an example of how the new network looks like on Windows 8.

 Figure 1 – Linkit Smart network.

-Important: If the MAC of your board is E17628 (you will see LinkIt_Smart_7688_E17628), please jump to the Getting Started Problems section, at the end of this post.
+Important: In case the MAC address of your LinkIt Smart board is E17628 (you will see LinkIt_Smart_7688_E17628), please jump to the Getting Started Problems section, at the end of this post.
 Otherwise, you won’t be able to complete this tutorial.